Skip to main content

 Gwinnett County Department of Water Resources

 Gwinnett County promotes water-wise landscaping where at least 60% of landscaped areas use native, low-water vegetation watered exclusively by rainfall.
 Free technical assistance and educational resources available.
+The Metropolitan North Georgia Water Planning District (15 counties, 96 cities) oversees regional water management across the Atlanta area but does not currently offer a homeowner native plant or turf replacement rebate.

-Apply / Learn MoreVerified Feb 2026
+Apply / Learn MoreVerified May 2026

-Apply / Learn MoreVerified Mar 2026
+Apply / Learn MoreVerified May 2026

-Rebates in Other States
+Rebates in other states

 Related reading

-Pollinator Patch helps you pick the right native plants for your region, plan an HOA-conscious layout, and generate the documentation that rebate programs ask for.
+Pollinator Patch helps you pick the right native plants for your region, plan an HOA-friendly layout, and generate the documentation that rebate programs ask for.